israkir/ptt-telnet-client/README.txt

    just before P tag.
  * In input file, in the following of P tag, there has to be a <CONTENT></CONTENT>
    tag, even though it does not contain any value within.
- NOTE: I tested this, and works pretty much well!!!

  4) Send Email
  -------------